teamshares/shoelace/docs/pages/components/switch.md

   - Size `large`
 guidelines: |
   **Switch or Checkbox?**
-  - Use a switch to let users toggle a setting that takes effect **immediately**, like a light switch
+  - Use a switch to let people toggle a setting that takes effect **immediately**, like a light switch
-  - Use a checkbox to let users toggle a selection that must be **saved before taking effect**
+  - Use a [checkbox](/components/checkbox) to let people toggle a selection that must be **saved before taking effect**

   **Switch Labels**